-Illness Definition Simpler Terms Infection by Human Immunodeficiency Virus resulting Human immunodeficiency virus (HIV) is from acquired immune deficiency syndrome > A blood transfusion given as part of medical treatment.
-(AIDS). > A physical assault.
-The virus can be passed on in several ways > An accident occurring during the course of performing including through contaminated blood, normal duties of employment. blood stained bodily fluids and infected > The incident must have been reported to appropriate needles authorities and have been investigated in accordance with the established procedures.
-This benefit is designed to cover people who get HIV through their work or who > Where HIV infection is caught through a physical assault have become infected as a result of a or as a result of an incident occurring during the course physical assault or a blood transfusion in of performing normal duties of employment, the incident must be supported by a negative HIV antibody test taken within 5 days of the incident.
+Infection by Human Immunodeficiency Virus resulting from:

-- > There must be a further HIV test within 12 months confirming the presence of HIV or antibodies to the virus. - > The incident causing infection must have occurred in the European Union, Norway, Switzerland, North America, Canada, Australia or New Zealand.
+- > A blood transfusion given as part of medical treatment. - > A physical assault. - > An accident occurring during the course of performing normal duties of employment. - > The incident must have been reported to appropriate authorities and have been investigated in accordance with the established procedures. - > Where HIV infection is caught through a physical assault or as a result of an incident occurring during the course of performing normal duties of employment, the incident must be supported by a negative HIV antibody test taken within 5 days of the incident. - > There must be a further HIV test within 12 months confirming the presence of HIV or antibodies to the virus. - > The incident causing infection must have occurred in the European Union, Norway, Switzerland, North America, Canada, Australia or New Zealand.